Here’s the

 Adjectives are weak.

-If we’d chosen a better Noun
+If we’d chosen a stronger Noun,

 we might have written this: